 Commemorated by the Church on March 4th

 Growing up surrounded by royal luxury, Casimir remained strong and steadfast in his chosen ascetic way of life.
-The Prince was his father’s constant travel companion and provided assistance in all his work.
-Together with his father he participated in parliamentary sessions, consulted with representatives of the nobility and greeted guests.
+The Prince was his father’s constant travel companion and assisted in all his work.
+Together with his father he participated in parliamentary sessions, consulted with representatives of the nobility, and greeted guests.
 It was expected that he would succeed his father to the throne.
 For several years while King Casimir IV spent most of his time in Lithuania, Prince Casimir served as the acting regent of Poland.
-He distinguished himself as a wise and just ruler, reduced the State’s treasury debt and improved relations between Poland and Rome.
+He distinguished himself as a wise and just ruler, reduced the State’s treasury debt, and improved relations between Poland and Rome.

 St. Casimir died in Grodno on March 4, 1484.
 His parents brought his remains to Vilnius and laid them to rest in a chapel, which they had built for their family in Vilnius Cathedral.
 In 1636 his remains were solemnly transferred to a specially-built St. Casimir Chapel.

 The Prince’s reputation of his sanctity reached Rome only several years after his death.
 He was canonized in 1521.